 The Origins of 15 Delightful Snacks

-Nothing’s more delightful than GEICO’s customer service, but knowing the origins of these tasty treats is pretty sweet, too.
+Knowing the origins of these tasty treats is pretty sweet.

 It's a s'mystery who invented this chocolate-marshmallow-graham cracker treat.
 The first published recipe appears in the 1927 scouting handbook, and "s'more" made the cut to join the dictionary in 1974.